AQABiologyExam Board Revision

 Master AQA Biology DNA using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-DNA, or deoxyribonucleic acid, is the molecule that carries genetic information in living organisms.
-It is composed of two strands that coil around each other to form a double helix, with each strand made up of nucleotides containing a sugar, a phosphate group, and a nitrogenous base.
+DNA, or deoxyribonucleic acid, is the molecule that carries the genetic instructions for life.
+It is composed of two strands forming a double helix, with sequences of nucleotides that encode the information necessary for the development and functioning of living organisms.

 Key Concepts

-• 2Nucleotides are made up of a sugar, phosphate group, and nitrogenous base.
+• 1DNA is made up of nucleotides, each consisting of a sugar, a phosphate group, and a nitrogenous base.

-• 3The four nitrogenous bases in DNA are adenine (A), thymine (T), cytosine (C), and guanine (G).
+• 2The four nitrogenous bases in DNA are adenine (A), thymine (T), cytosine (C), and guanine (G).

 Simple Explanation